 An effective method is the bucket system, which separates your portfolio into short-, mid-, and long-term segments.

-How a financial advisor in Providence, RI helps: sets a spending policy, monitors markets and taxes, manages your buckets or rebalancing plan, and adjusts distributions to keep your retirement plan durable.
+How a financial advisor in Providence, RI helps: establishes a spending policy, tracks tax and market shifts, manages bucket or portfolio structures, and adapts distributions for long-term durability.

 Retirement Financial Planning by Life Stage